-The Subjugator is a 100,000 word YA/fantasy novel with elements of science-fiction and Hindu mythology. <<<Will add another book comparison here>>>.
-It also has the mythology-reality bridge like the Shiva trilogy by Amish Tripathi.
+THE SUBJEGATOR is a 100,000-word YA fantasy novel with elements of science-fiction, along with mythology-reality bridge like the Shiva trilogy by Amish Tripathi.

 Your query is nice and concise--good job there!
 I think it will be really good if you use the last sentence of your first paragraph as a hook, and then move the history to the next paragraph.
 I think your query breaks down a bit when you get to the friend part.
 After reading your query, I also have quite a few questions: